ZeroXSHDW/Apache-Tomcat-Password-Security-Audit/README.md

 Contributions are welcome!
 Submit pull requests or issues via the repository’s hosting platform.
 Ensure changes are tested across supported Tomcat versions and platforms.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See `LICENSE` file for details.